A conviction where the defendant has been found guilty of the charges.

-A county civil history is a county level search that reports information about an individual regarding his or her involvement in lawsuits, bankruptcies, divorce and other matters.
-Civil history differs from the criminal history in that the subject can be either the plaintiff or the defendant.
+A county civil history is a county-level search that reports information about an individual regarding their involvement in lawsuits, bankruptcies, divorce, and other matters.
+Civil history differs from criminal history in that the subject can be either the plaintiff or the defendant.

 County Criminal History

-Consumer Reporting Agency are entities that collect and disseminate information about consumers to be used for credit evaluation and certain other purposes, including employment.
+Entities collect and disseminate information about consumers for credit evaluation and certain other purposes, including employment.

-A company that collects information relating to the credit ratings of individuals and makes it available to credit card companies, financial institutions, etc.
+A company that collects information relating to individuals’ credit ratings and makes it available to credit card companies, financial institutions, etc.

 Department of Corrections (DOC)